Making Cider!

 The cake of apple leftovers.

-Brent watching the juice come out.
+Brent watching the juice.

 We picked about 3/4 of a bin of apples, and we got about 30 gallons of juice.
 Ken and I kept about five gallons, which we have frozen.
 It was really nice to finally have real cider again.